Covid-19: TN govt announces further curbs on public movement

 Palaniswami's appeal came at a time when Nizamuddin West in Delhi has emerged as an epicentre for the spread of coronavirus in different parts of the country after thousands of people took part in an Islamic congregation organised by Tablighi Jamaat from March 1-15 and returned to their states.
 The virus-affected persons should be shown love and compassion, the chief minister added.

-Further, upon the community leaders' requests, schools colleges and other buildings under their control can be equipped with necessary infrastructure to be used as isolation facilities, Palaniswami said.PTI SA SS PTI PTI.
+Further, upon the community leaders' requests, schools colleges and other buildings under their control can be equipped with necessary infrastructure to be used as isolation facilities, Palaniswami said.PTI SA SS PTI PTI RAVINDRANATH PTI RAVINDRANATH.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)